Orthacanthus

-Orthacanthus is an extinct genus of fresh-water xenacanthid sharks, named by Louis Agassiz in 1836, ranging from the Upper Carboniferous until the Lower Permian.
+Orthacanthus is an extinct genus of fresh-water xenacanthiform cartilaginous fish, named by Louis Agassiz in 1843, ranging from the Upper Carboniferous into the Lower Permian.
 Orthacanthus had a nektobenthic life habitat, with a carnivorous diet.
-Multiple sources have also discovered evidence of cannibalism in the diet of Orthacanthus and of "filial cannibalism" where adult Orthacanthus preyed upon juvenile Orthacanthus.
-The genus Orthacanthus has been synonymized with Dittodus (Owen, 1867), Didymodus (Cope, 1883), and Diplodus (Agassiz, 1843).
+Multiple authors have also discovered evidence of cannibalism in the diet of Orthacanthus and of "filial cannibalism" where adult Orthacanthus preyed upon juvenile Orthacanthus.
+Synonyms of the genus Orthacanthus are Dittodus Owen, 1867, Didymodus Cope, 1883, Diplodus Agassiz, 1843, Chilodus Giebel, 1848 (preoccupied by Chilodus Müller & Troschel, 1844).

-About 260 million years ago, Orthacanthus was the apex predator of freshwater swamps and bayous in Europe and North America.
+During the Late Carboniferous-Early Permian, Orthacanthus was an apex predator of freshwater swamps and bayous in Europe and North America.
 Mature Orthacanthus reached nearly 3 meters (10 feet) in length.
 Orthacanthus teeth have a minimum of three cusps, two principal cusps, and an intermediate cusp, where the principal cusps are variously serrated, with complex base morphology.
-Additionally, Orthacanthus can be diagnosed by major transverse axes of proximal ends at a 45 degree angle to and often almost parallel to the labial margin of the base between the cusps.
-Deformed teeth are characteristic of the xenacanth sharks and of Orthacanthus.
+Additionally, Orthacanthus can be diagnosed by major transverse axes of proximal ends at a 45-degree angle to and often almost parallel to the labial margin of the base between the cusps.
+Deformed teeth are characteristic of the xenacanthiform sharks and of Orthacanthus.

+Discovery and history

+The two genera Orthacanthus and Pleuracanthus were erected by Louis Agassiz based on isolated "ichthyodorulites" from the British Carboniferous System, and at the time were mistakenly thought of as the first indicators of skates.
+They were initially found in the United Kingdom in Dudley, Leeds, North Wales, Carluke, and Edinburgh.
+Three additional species from the Carboniferous formation of Ohio were described by John Strong Newberry, but two of them were junior homonyms of another species, Orthacanthus gracilis (Giebel, 1848).
+Accordingly, these two species received replacement names, O. adamas Babcock 2024 and O. lintonensis Babcock, 2024.
+Teeth associated with Diplodus, a genus of sharks, was found in the Carboniferous slates of England in Stafford, Carluke, and Burdiehouse, and in Nova Scotia.
+A well preserved impression from Ruppelsdorf, Bohemia, was described by Goldfuss, and in a separate paper, the same specimen was described under the name Xenacanthus dechenii.
+One year later, in 1849, Dr. Jordan mistakenly identified this specimen as the remains of a fossil shark, Triodus sessilis.
+This mistake was corrected and the specimen was identified as Xenacanthus by Mr. Schnur.